Stormwater & Route 202 Flooding

-Any questions regarding permitted PennDot project work can be directed to their attention at 610-480-1935.
+Any questions regarding permitted PennDot project work should be directed to the Delaware County PennDOT Permit Department at 610-480-1935.

-The above is subject to change.
+The above road projects are subject to change; especially due to weather conditions.
 PennDOT should be contacted regarding all state roads.

 Adaptive Traffic Signal System:

-The InSync system, developed by Rhythm Engineering, utilizes video detection cameras for each intersection approach to determine how many vehicles are waiting in each lane, and how long they have been there.
+The InSync Adaptive Traffic Signal System, developed by Rhythm Engineering, utilizes video detection cameras for each intersection approach to determine how many vehicles are waiting in each lane, and how long they have been there.
 The system uses this information to decide which approach should receive a green light, and how long the green phase should last.

 In Concord Township, the InSync system has been installed on US Route 1 and US Route 202: